rachel-feldman/wellsfargosocialmedia/index.md

 Once we prepared the tweets and posts for analysis, we used an agile methodology so we could test small amounts of data at a time to quicken the process.
 An agile methodology was chosen so we could start to answer smaller questions and work our way up to bigger ones that would lead to bigger and broader results.
 Our methods could be repeated and compared for each bank.
 Through our process, we tested 1000 random samples of the entire data set and then 1000 random samples of only bank A to compare and contrast differences.
 Below, find a graphical representation of the analytic and developmental approach taken.
-It will show first cleaning the data where the team got rid of any additional room that was taking up space.
+The process started with cleaning the data where the team got rid of any additional room that was taking up space.
 The team then tested the data overall to find positive and negative sentiment words as well as high-frequency words.
 This gave us the framework to look at the data as a whole before looking into the context of each bank.
 This step also allowed for the creation of two separate files for negative and positive posts.
 The team indexed each bank to then replicate the tests: positive and negative as well as word frequency.
 The results were then tested against each bank's and the data set as a whole.
 Finally, we tried to pull conclusions about what our results may tell us about the bank industry's presence in social media as a whole.